 Open your image in any of your photo editors.
 Windows Paint will be fine as well.

-*Please see resource section at the end of the article.
+Please see resource section at the end of this article.

 If your image size is 5000 x 5000 (pixels), change it to say, 1000 x 1000.